greylabel/dotfiles/README.md

 ssh-add -K ~/.ssh/id_rsa
 ```

-At this point, the new key should be added to GitHub.
+At this point, the new key can be added to GitHub and other cloud services.

 ## Dotfiles

-You can clone the repository wherever you want.
+Can clone the repository wherever you want.
 (I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone git@github.com:greylabel/g.files.git && cd dotfiles && source bootstrap.sh